IronPDF vs Puppeteer Sharp: Complete C# PDF Library Comparison Guide

 - Viewport manipulation

-- No form creation tools
+- Form creation tools are not provided

-As noted by API Template, "Puppeteer Sharp is a C# port of the popular Puppeteer library, which is used for headless Chrome automation.
+As noted by API Template, "Puppeteer Sharp is a C# port of the popular Puppeteer library, which is used for Headless Chrome automation.
 In this article, we will see how to use Puppeteer Sharp to generate PDFs from HTML templates."

 Real-World Code Examples: IronPDF vs Puppeteer Sharp